 The EACT has published a position statement commenting on the EU's proposed Money Market Funds regulation.
 The EACT argues that for the real economy there is one fundamental flaw in the proposal - the bar on the use of external credit ratings.
 The EU's intention to require CNAV funds to hold a capital buffer is also highlighted as a measure that is likely to make the CNAV product unviable; the EACT proposes instead improvements in disclosure and the use of liquidity gates and fees, the combination of all of which would better support the real economy than introducing capital buffers.

-View MoreThe EACT is pleased to invite its members for nominations for the 4th EACT Award.
+View MoreThe EACT is pleased to remind all members about the deadline: 31 Juanuary 2025 for nominations for the 6th EACT Award 2025.

 View More